'Little dark secret': DEA agent on trial accused of taking $250K in bribes from Mafia

 Prosecutors said Gerace had the agent on speed dial for advice when he needed to cover up the overdose of a stripper.
 The evidence includes a voicemail in which Gerace asks Bongiovanni about tracing a drug dealer’s cellphone.
 “Is there a way to ping it like police do?” he said, according to court records.
 “I just want to know if you could do that or not.”

-Gerace’s attorneys have denied the charges.
-They did not immediately respond to a request seeking comment.
+Gerace attorney Mark Foti said his client “denies all charges and looks forward to confronting the government’s evidence at his trial.”

-The long list of witnesses in the case includes dozens of federal law enforcement officers and a public school teacher of 30 years who admitted running a marijuana grow operation while receiving confidential information from Bongiovanni.
+The long list of witnesses in the case includes dozens of federal law enforcement officers and a public school teacher of 30 years who admitted running a marijuana-growing operation while receiving confidential information from Bongiovanni.

 Prosecutor Tripi said Bongiovanni had two sets of rules, one for cronies lining his pockets and another for everyone else.